Groups of order $p^3$ are mixed Tate: The plan of the proof and preliminaries

-There are some known sufficient conditions on $G$ which imply that $G$ is mixed Tate \cite{to}.
-For example, by \cite[Theorem 8.6]{to} it is enough to show that every subgroup $H\subset G$ is mixed Tate and that there exists a faithful representation $V$ of $G$ such that the variety $(V-S)/G$ is mixed Tate, where $S$ is the closed subset of $V$ where $G$ does not act freely.
-Observe that it is enough to show that $V/G$ is a linear scheme.
-Indeed, the complement of $(V-S)/G$ in $V/G$ will be a union of schemes $W/H$, for $H$ a subgroup of $G$, and $W$ a linear subspace on which $H$ acts, and, further, the intersection of any two such components of the complement has the same form.
-Because the groups $H$ are mixed Tate, it can be shown that the complement of $(V-S)/G$ inside $V/G$ is mixed Tate.
-In our case, $\text{ord}\,H\leq p^2$; thus, by lemma $3.2$, all quotients $W/H$ will be linear schemes, so $(V-S)/G$ will actually be a linear scheme.
+There are sufficient conditions on $G$ which imply that $G$ is mixed Tate.
+For example, by \cite[Theorem 9.6]{to} it is enough to show that every proper subgroup $H\subset G$ is mixed Tate and that there exists a faithful representation $V$ of $G$ such that the variety $(V-S)\sslash G$ is mixed Tate, where $S$ is the closed subset of $V$ where $G$ does not act freely.